-Welcome.
-My name is Andrew Gudgel.
-I'm a freelance writer, Chinese-English Translator, and practitioner of Thomas Shelton's Tachygraphy.
-I'm currently a student in Johns Hopkins University's Master of Arts in Science Writing program.
-You can email me by taking andrew and adding an "at" sign, then putting andrew-gudgel-dot-com at the end.
+I'm a freelance writer of both fiction and nonfiction, a translator of Classical Chinese, a poet, and practitioner of Thomas Shelton's Tachygraphy.
+I'm also currently a student in Johns Hopkins University's Master of Arts in Science Writing program.

 © 2018 Andrew Gudgel